Skip to content

 Parameter Type Required / Default Description

-tags[#] str Required Function tag
+tags[#] str Required A function tag.

-Unit: seconds, value range 1 ~ 3600
+Unit: seconds, valid range 1 ~ 3600.

-Unit: seconds, None means no caching
+Unit: seconds, None means no caching.

-delayed_crontab[#] int Required Delay execution time in seconds.
+delayed_crontab[#] int Required Delay execution seconds.

-Unit: seconds
+Unit: seconds.

 Detailed explanations for each parameter are provided below: